-- In the NIH Director’s BEST Awards funding announcement, what is the difference between research and research-related careers?
+- In the NIH Director’s BEST Awards funding announcement, what is the difference between research-intensive and research-related careers?

-- Will the BEST program support research or research-related career training?
+- Will the BEST program support research-intensive or research-related career training?

 - How will the programs initiated under the NIH Director’s BEST Awards be sustained after the maximum 5 year award period?

 - What is meant by the requirement that training programs need to be “novel and innovative”?
 How much novelty and innovation is required?